Title 42 explained: What is it, why is it ending, what’s next?

-(The Hill) — Title 42, a controversial Trump-era policy that allowed for the rapid expulsion of asylum seekers throughout the COVID-19 pandemic, is set to expire at midnight Friday.
+(The Hill) — Title 42, a controversial Trump-era policy that allowed for the rapid expulsion of asylum seekers throughout the COVID-19 pandemic, expired at midnight Friday.

 The rule’s expiration has sparked concerns about a surge of migrants at the U.S.-Mexico border.
 But what is Title 42 — and why is it ending?
 And what happens next?